landonclark97/nvxpy/README.md

 print(f'optimized value of x: {x.value}')
 ```

-The above code will likely get stuck in a local optimum.
+The above code will likely get stuck at a locally optimal solution.
 To reach the globally optimal solution, we can adjust the seed and re-solve as follows:

 ```python
 x.value = np.array([-5.0, 1.0, 1.0])